 After years of asthma suffering, things seem to be turning around.
-I was still living in a city with cold winters (Jamshedpur) but..
+I was still living in a city with cold winters but..
 I had started making an effort.
 Picked up that beautiful sport called squash.
 Had little natural talent but boy did I run around wheezing trying to chase that little ball.
-That first winter in Jampot was probably my first where I didn’t have an ‘attack’ that needed serious intervention.
+That first winter in Jamshedpur was probably my first where I didn’t have an ‘attack’ that needed serious intervention.
 My lungs were feeling so good, I even started celebrating by smoking with the boys.
-As always, I digress (I promise to complete that story elsewhere someday).
+As always, I digress.

 Our seniors had injected a healthy dose of fear about those 3 weeks.
-They weren’t going to be easy.. especially for couch potatoes or folks who were recently connecting with the healthy chambers of their lungs.
+They weren’t going to be easy.. especially for couch potatoes or folks who were playing extreme sports with the chambers of their lungs.

 Fear can make you do stuff.

 A scratchy game or two of squash (while enjoyable) wasn’t going to help me, I concluded.
 So I started running.

 Slowly I built up some mileage.
 Pace was hard to find as wheezing was always around the corner.
 But the mental confidence was growing.

 The mileage and confidence grew to the point that I stopped being terrified every time Adventure Course was mentioned.

 I carried an inhaler with me on that trip but I never had to use it.
 That sums up one part of that trip for me.
 As we got into the business end of the trekking, I found myself bounding up the hills with the leaders… every now and then racing against squash jocks and holding my own.
 Boy!
 Was the mountain air great or what?

 Considering the dream run I was having last few weeks, I shouldn’t have been surprised with my performance at the 5k race once we reached Rishikesh.